 Deceit by D.I.
 Jolly

-“People like to think of evil as violence, as explosions and wanting to burn down the world, but I disagree.
-The problem with pure destruction is that someone has to have made something for you to destroy.
-There’s no real power in it.
+“People like to think of evil as violence.
+As… explosions, a desire burn the world down.
+But I disagree.
+The problem with pure destruction, is that you’re reliant on someone to have made something, for you to then destroy.
+And there’s no real power in that.
 Me, I like to create things, lift people up.
-That way, they have further to fall when you’re done.
-It starts out simply; because there is no greater lie than being nice.
-Telling people exactly what they want to hear regardless of all evidence to the contrary.
-You can spot them, the ones who need to hear these lies and they will cling to you like you’re the only sane person in an insane world.
-The next lie people like to believe~ is that abuse starts with the victim.
-If you really want to destroy someone’s mind, really reach into their chest and with a cold dead hand rip out their soul.
+That way, when you do pull the rug out, they have so much further to fall.
+It starts out simple; because there is no greater lie than being nice.
+You tell people exactly what they want to hear, regardless of all evidence to the contrary.
+You can spot them, the ones who need to hear these lies, and they will cling to you, like you’re the only sane person in an insane world.
+The next lie people like to believe, is that abuse starts with the victim.
+If you really want to destroy someone’s mind, really reach into their chest and with a cold dead hand, rip out their soul.
 Then turn their friends against them.
 Make their safest places dangerous.
 When their best friend says to you in a quiet moment ‘I’ve never told this to anyone.’
 That is when the fun can begin.
-Nothing hurts more than listening to the people you trust defend the person hurting you; as if you’re crazy.
-Especially if you start out as kind when they can remember and believe that once lifted them to new heights.
-My final and favourite move is the one which brings me the most joy.
+Nothing hurts more than listening to the people you trust, defend the person hurting you; as if you’re the crazy one.
+Especially if you they can remember how you once lifted them to new heights.
+If they can see how much better they are then they were before.
+My final and favourite move, the one which brings me the most joy.
 On the day I finally pull out the support beams and the whole structure of upliftment come crashing down.
 My victim lying shattered in the rubble; is to go to their best friend.
 Crying, hurting, ‘how could things have gotten so wrong, how could I have known they’d turn against me like this, all I did was care.’
-And they comfort you – cry with you – support you – and – in the morning – I’m gone.
-No explanation, no evidence I was ever there except for the fires and confusion left in my wake.
-Their pain is to me the finest of wines – it renews me – it gives me strength – it gives me power.”
+And they comfort me, cry with me, support me, and in the morning, I’m gone.
+No explanation, no evidence I was ever there, except for the fires of confusion left in my wake.
+Their pain is to me the finest of wines, it renews me, it gives me strength, it gives me power.”

 The man breathed a deep confident sigh, and smiled.

-Across from him sat a man, elegantly dressed, with greying temples and a smile that could turn a room cold.
+Across from him sat a man, elegantly dressed, with greying temples and a smile that could turn a fire cold.